Easy Vegan Mayo

 Small Personal Blender: Simply add everything to the cup, attach the criss-cross blade, and blend for 1 minute.
 Taste for flavor.
 This is my preferred method and love my NutriBullet (affiliate link ) for small jobs like this!

-Immersion Blender: Place the ingredients into a 2-cup measuring cup or tall straight glass (a mason jar would be great), and using the immersion blender, blend for 30 seconds to 1 minute, until creamy.
+Immersion Blender: Place the ingredients into a 2-cup measuring cup or a tall straight glass (a mason jar would be great), and blend with the immersion blender for 30 seconds to 1 minute, until creamy.
 Taste for flavor.

 Regular Blender: This will work best when doubling this recipe.
 Simply place the ingredients in the blender, and process until smooth and creamy, about 1 minute, stopping to scrape down the sides as needed.
 Taste for flavor.